 To see what all the user and group properties are:

 To see the properties of a specific user or group:

 Manually editing the configuration in a text editor

 If you want to, you can dump the configuration of the server, or the user properties, into a text file.
 You can then edit this file and save any changes you made, and then import the file back into the Access Server configuration database file or user properties database file.
-We don't recommend doing this because a typo means your configuration could be ruined.
-But if you want to, you can use this method.
+We don't recommend doing this because a typo means your configuration could be ruined, and you also are bypassing all of the sanity checks that the internal logic of the Access Server has in place.
+But if you really want to, you can use this method.
+It may be useful in case you need to recover your data in a situation where things are broken and Access Server cannot even start, so confdba is then one of the few options you still have remaining to restore your system.
 The format used when exporting and importing information in this way is the JSON format.

 Dump server configuration to text file:

 Import server configuration from text file back to the configuration database: